trychlos/pwix-accounts-tools/README.md

 ##### `AccountsTools.preferredLabelRV( id|user [, preferred] )`

-The same method that above `AccountsTools.preferredLabel()`, but returns a `ReactiveVar` which handles the Promise.
+The same method that above `AccountsTools.preferredLabel()`, but returns a `ReactiveVar` which handles the result object.

+The caller doesn't see here any Promise.
+It receives an already initialized ReactiveVar.
+This ReactiveVar will be asynchrousloy updated with the final result object.

-##### `AccountsTools.writeData( id|user, set )`
+##### `AccountsTools.update( id|user, modifier [, options] )`

-Update (do not create) a user document with the provided set.
+Update (do not create) a user document with the provided modifier.

-The function returns:

-- on the client, a Promise which eventually resolves to the result
+The function returns a Promise which eventually resolves to the result.

-- on the server, the result Metoer.update() method.

 #### Constants